Joon-Hyun-Park/BOOST_Bayesian_Optimization/README.md

 publisher={Wiley Online Library}
 }
 ```
 ## Graphical User Interface (Beta)

-We also provide a GUI version of BOOST for user convenience and visualization.
+To enhance accessibility, we provide a GUI version of BOOST for user convenience and visualization.
+This allows users to utilize the algorithm easily without complex code configurations.

-The source code is located in the BOOST_GUI/ folder.
+* **Source Code:** The source code for the GUI is located in the `BOOST_GUI/` folder.
+* **Standalone Executables:** If you do not have a Python environment, you can download the pre-compiled applications (`.exe` / `.app`) from the Releases page.

 Note: The experiments presented in the paper were conducted using the scripts in the experiments/ folder, not the GUI.

 ## License